-We note that this verification technique does not take advantage of the randomness of the oracle.
-In fact, this verification works equally well on an in-place oracle without randomness.
-We use the randomness in our oracle in the proof that {\rpc} is not in $\QCMA.$ We believe the separation holds even without randomness in the oracle, but we have been unable to prove it.
+Our proof that the Preimage Checking problem is in $\QMA$ works equally well for an in-place oracle without randomness.
+We use the randomness in our oracle in the proof that {\rpc} languages can not be decided by $\QCMA.$ We believe the separation holds even without randomness in the oracle.